 Originally trained as a marine biologist, he retired from science fieldwork in 2004.
 He became an environmental photojournalist after realizing that he could have a greater conservation impact with photographs than statistics.
 Yet he remains rooted in marine science through his roles as Director of Conservation for SOSF and Founding/Associate Director of the Manta Trust.
 He strives to merge photojournalism and cutting edge science to create powerful media projects that tackle some of the most critical marine conservation issues of our time.

 Thomas has written and photographed five books: Currents of Contrast, Great White Shark, Wild Seas Secret Shores and Lost World.
 His latest book Sharks and People was released in 2013 and chronicles the relationship between people and sharks around the world.

-Thomas is a multiple winner in the BBC Wildlife Photographer of the Year Awards and in 2011 he received a World Press Photo Award for his work.
+He is a multiple winner in the BBC Wildlife Photographer of the Year Awards and in 2011 and 2013 he received World Press Photo Awards for his work.

 (Last updated August 2015)